 By default, the Web Service Input will expect the same data schema as the training data used to create the predictive pipeline.
 In this scenario, price is included in the schema.
 However, price isn't used as a factor during prediction.

-Select Run, and use the same compute target and experiment that you used in part one.
+Select Submit, and use the same compute target and experiment that you used in part one.

 Create an inferencing cluster

 In the dialog box that appears, you can select from any existing Azure Kubernetes Service (AKS) clusters to deploy your model to.
 If you don't have an AKS cluster, use the following steps to create one.

 Select Compute in the dialog box that appears to go to the Compute page.

 On the navigation ribbon, select Inference Clusters > + New.

 In the inference cluster pane, configure a new Kubernetes Service.